cybersokari/spingboot-gcp/README.md

 2. Run ``docker attach [container-id]`` to attach to the container and start seeing logs.
 Note that you will only see logs from when you attach, not the past logs.

 Use Cloud logging to inspect the logs and health of the machine.

+### Running the production docker image on local machine
+1. Install and start docker daemon
+2. Run ``mvn compile jib:dockerBuild`` to build the docker image
+3. Temporarily allow the production Mongo Atlas to accept traffic from anywhere on the internet.
+4. Install Gcloud CLI and authenticate it ``gcloud auth application-default login``
+5. Run ``docker-compose up`` from the project root folder.

 ### Tests 🧪